walbourn/mythosengine/MythOS95/Source/Escher/Edit/readme.txt

  Notes by: Chuck Walbourn

- Last Updated: May 21, 1997
+ Last Updated: September 16, 1997

  Escher Terrain Editor - MFC Application

  Changes for this release --------------------------------------------------

- Version 2.00
+ Version 2.11

- o Updated for new floating point data formats.
+ o Updated for new EschCameraEx interface for hazing/background bitmaps.

- o Fixed import bug with smoothed vs. flat normal computation
+ Version 2.10

+ o Added missing 'MTL ' chunk which will be needed for shared texture-file loading.

+ o Changed to use EschTerrainEx for render view.